cse110-sp24-group28/cse110-sp24-group28/admin/adr/051024-sub-groups-milestone-1.md

 - Improved task management and coordination
 - Enhanced teamwork and communication within smaller groups
 - Increased efficiency in completing Milestone 1 deliverables
+- Could be inevitable that there is miscommunication or reliance between the teams

 ## Date
 May 10th, 2024